ReiKath26/code-eden/README.md

 # code-eden
-A Game App that helps you learn Object Oriented Programming in a Fun Way
+A Game App that helps you learn Basic Data Structure and Algorithm Programming in a Fun Way